reminder-bot/reminder-rs/README.md

 ### Compiling
 Reminder Bot can be built by running `cargo build --release` in the top level directory.
 It is necessary to create a folder called 'assets' containing an image file with its name specified in the environment as `WEBHOOK_AVATAR`, of dimensions 128x128px to be used as the webhook avatar.

+#### Compilation environment variables
+These environment variables must be provided when compiling the bot
+* `WEBHOOK_AVATAR` - accepts the name of an image file located in `$CARGO_MANIFEST_DIR/assets/` to be used as the avatar when creating webhooks. **IMPORTANT: image file must be 128x128 or smaller in size**

 ### Setting up Python
 Reminder Bot by default looks for a venv within it's working directory to run Python out of.
 To set up a venv, install `python3-venv` and run `python3 -m venv venv`.
 Then, run `source venv/bin/activate` to activate the venv, and do `pip install dateparser` to install the required library